 Our financial condition, results of operations and cash flows could be materially adversely affected if our customers terminate some of our contracts, and we are unable to secure new contracts on a timely basis and on substantially similar terms, if payments due under our contracts are suspended for an extended period of time, or if a number of our contracts are renegotiated.
-Our remaining performance obligation ("RPO") is comprised of unfilled customer orders for products and product services (expected life of contract sales for product services).
+Our RPO is comprised of unfulfilled customer orders for products and product services (expected life of contract sales for product services).
 The actual amount and timing of revenues earned may be substantially different than the reported RPO.
-The total dollar amount of the Company's RPO as of December 31, 2023 was \$33.5 billion.
+The total dollar amount of the Company's RPO as of December 31, 2024 was \$33.1 billion.